-Cockburn Harbour is main settlement and the centre of activity on South Caicos.
+Cockburn Harbour is the main settlement and the center of activity on South Caicos.
 It is known as the fishing capital of the Turks and Caicos and is home to two fish processing plants and exporters.

-Two hotels are located south of Cockburn Town on the southern coast.
+Two hotels are located south of Cockburn Harbour on the southern coast.

 To the north is likewise interesting.
 The abandoned infrastructure from the salt industry can be seen extending for miles on the salinas.